sackn/diffeq/vectorValuedFunctions.md

 Now that we have a point and a line parallel to the the line we can write the full definition for our tangent line:
 $$\vec{L}(t) = \langle 4,4,7 \rangle + t \langle \frac{4}{29}, \frac{2}{29}, \frac{3}{29} \rangle$$
 $$\vec{L}(t) = \langle 4 + \frac{4t}{29}, 4+\frac{2t}{29}, 7 + \frac{3t}{29} \rangle \quad \square$$

+**Normal Vectors**

+Another important vector quantitiy that can be obtained from a parametric curve is the normal vector.
+The normal vector will point exactly orthagonal to the tangent vector.
+That may be hard to visualize to below is an image showing what a normal vector might look like on a curve: